 There are many ways to deal with hip problems.
 Some can be helped with as little as physical therapy, while others may need surgery to fix.
 When planning your care, our specialists here at Tennessee Orthopedic Clinics look at your whole medical history and all of your symptoms.

-There are various benefits associated with hip replacement surgery.
-The majority of patients feel that the pain reduction alone is worth it, but the restored mobility and hip function significantly improves a person’s quality of life by restoring their independence and allowing them to participate in enjoyable activities.
+There are many advantages to having a hip replacement.
+Most patients agree that the pain reduction is worth it on its own, and the increased mobility and hip function drastically raises a person’s quality of life by getting back their independence and enabling them to engage in enjoyable activities.

 Common Activities to Avoid After Hip Replacement Surgery